 The setting for 16 executions, the gaol housed some pretty notorious criminals, such as the Backpacker Killer Ivan Milat and gunman Raymond John Denning.
 Eek.

 It now functions as a museum, where visitors can take a self-guided tour for $16, or participate in a number of other events, such as Ex-Warden tours, ghost-hunting and psychic tours.

 Occasionally, the gaol opens itself up for laser tag and you can even spend the night… if you’re game!

 7. Or take a Hunter Valley Ghost Tour

 A town with this much history is sure to have a few ghosts floating around.

 Local history buff and paranormal investigator Murray Byfield runs ghost tours around Paterson, Morpeth, Maitland and Raymond Terrace.

 You’ll hear tales of murder, suicide, brutal treatment of convicts and public executions… a sliver of what life was like for residents who walked on the wrong side of the tracks during these hard times.

 If you’re lucky (or unlucky!), an appearance may be made by a special spectre.

-Morpeth is a suburb of Maitland which is just as cute and historical as the town centre.
+Morpeth is a neighbourhood of Maitland, which is just as cute and historical as the town centre.